PearlisSad/CodeInstitute-Individual-Formative-Project/README.md

 # Code Institute Data Analysis and AI: Individual Formative Project

 This projects analyses dataset(found [here](https://www.kaggle.com/datasets/serhatabuk/sales-data-csv)) about a bike store based in Europe.
+My goal was to find insdight through data about which products sell the most, which customers to appeal to the most and have a good sense of which products to stock in order to generate the most profit.

 ## Setup
 - To Create Virtual Environment `python -m venv venv`